trakerr-com/trakerr-javascript/README.md

 # Trakerr - Javascript API Client

-Get your application events and errors to Trakerr via the *Trakerr API
+Get your application events and errors to Trakerr via the *Trakerr API*.

+You can send both errors and non-errors (plain log statements, for example) to Trakerr with this API.

-## 3-minute Integration Guide
+## Overview

+The **3-minute guide** is primarily oriented around sending errors or warnings and does not let you specify additional parameters.
+**Option-4 in the detailed integration guide** describes how you could send a non-error (or any log statement) along with additional parameters.

+The SDK takes performance impact seriously and all communication between the SDK <=> Trakerr avoids blocking the calling function.
+The SDK also applies asynchronous patterns where applicable.

+A Trakerr *Event* can consist of various parameters as described here in [TrakerrApi.AppEvent](https://github.com/trakerr-com/trakerr-javascript/blob/master/generated/docs/AppEvent.md).
+Some of these parameters are populated by default and others are optional and can be supplied by you.

+Since some of these parameters are common across all event's, the API has the option of setting these on the TrakerrClient instance (described towards the bottom) and offers a factory API for creating AppEvent's.

 ### Requirements
 Node or Javascript supported Browser.
 - [superagent.js](https://github.com/visionmedia/superagent)
 - [stacktrace.js](https://www.stacktracejs.com/)

+## 3-minute Integration Guide

 ### HTML/Javascript: 3-minute guide
 Include the following in your HTML